roajonny/common/docs/source/project/scope_of_work.rst

 .. note::

-   The *Scope of Work* is a general description of what the customer is asking for - this information is captured in a Sphinx-Needs "object" and is the root of the :doc:`../requirements/traceability`
+   The *Scope-of-Work* is a general description of what the customer is asking for - this information is captured in a Sphinx-Needs "object" and is the root of the :doc:`../requirements/traceability`